What to Expect

 Sunday – 10:30 am (Rite II) (Rite I for Lent)

 At 10:30 am, we offer a solemn high mass using the contemporary language version of the liturgy.
 Much of the Eucharistic Prayer at this is chanted.
 This service includes the use of incense, clergy and acolytes in procession, and beautiful music by the Christ Church organist and choir.
 This service lasts about an hour.

-Begin your morning with this small, intimate service in the Lady Chapel, observing a saint’s feast day with Morning Prayer with communion to follow.
+End your day with this small, intimate service in the Lady Chapel, observing a saint’s feast day during a service of Holy Communion.

 What is Anglo-Catholicism?

 Anglo-Catholicism embraces worship of the Triune God by sharing in worship rituals and practices that stretch back to the early Church.
 At Solemn High Mass on Sundays, we participate in the divine mystery through chanted psalms and prayers and choral music.
 Our worship centers around the sacraments, especially Baptism and Eucharist (Holy Communion).